tillgrallert/tillgrallert.github.io-old/_posts/2015-07-23-dating-books.md

 and seemingly indicates that the copy at AUB once belonged to the editor of the book, Khalīl al-Khūrī, himself.
 The stamp also records a Gregorian date: 1883.
 If this was the date of acquisition, the stamp could prove that the volume was indeed published in 1301 *hijrī*.
 Going through my research notes, however, it appeared that the *Librairie Universelle* was a publishing press and bookstore rather than a library run by the brothers Amīn and Khalīl al-Khūrī in Beirut.
 It is unclear when they had established the printing press, but at least by 1887 they had adopted the more common Arabic term for a publishing press: *al-maṭbaʿa al-jāmiʿ*.[^1] But why would a bookstore stamp its merchandise?

 For the moment this question must remain as open as the opening date of the endeavour.

+## update 2016-02-26

+I was lucky to have a one-month trial access to the new "Early Arabic Printed Books" platform and eagerly browsed and searched for books from Beirut and Damascus.
+They hold a number of Niqūlā Efendi Naqqāsh's translations of Ottoman laws.
+One of them, a translation of Orhan Vahan Efendi' comment on the Commercial Code, carried another ownership stamp:

+{% include image.html url="/images/naqqash-1880-sharh-stamp.jpg" description="Ownership stamp of Librairie Générale Beyrouth" %}

+>Librairie générale <lb/> A. Sader Beyrouth

+>*al-maktaba al-ʿumūmiyya <lb/> li-Ibrāhīm Ṣādir Bayrūt*

+But this time we are better informed about the publisher *al-Maktaba al-ʿUmūmiyya*.
+This publishing house and bookstore was set up by Ibrāhīm Efendi Ṣādir in 1863.
+Soon the company also included his sons and operated under "Ibrāhim Ṣādir wa-Awlāduhu".
+As "Sader" the company is still active and the leading publisher of Lebanese legal compendia.
+It seems that most of its operations have shifted [online](http://www.lebaneselaws.com) these days.

+During the late

 [^1]: e.g. Lisān al-Ḥāl 13 Oct.
 1887 (#999):4.
 [^2]: Nawfal, Nawfal Efendi Niʿmat Allāh. *Al-dustūr: Tarjamahu min al-lughat al-turkiyya ilā al-ʿarabiyya Nawfal Niʿmat Allāh Nawfal bāshkātib kamāruk ʿArabistān sābiqan; bi-murājaʿa wa tadqīq Khalīl al-Khūrī mudīr maṭbūʿāt Wilāyat Sūriyya*.
 Edited by Khalīl Efendi al-Khūrī.
 Vol.2.
 Bayrūt: al-Maṭbaʿa al-adabiyya, 1301.